ArY4n03/Pokedex_ReactJS/README.md

 # 🧿 Pokédex - React App

 A simple Pokédex web app built with **ReactJS**, powered by the [PokéAPI](https://pokeapi.co/).
 This app allows you to browse Pokémon data like name, ID, weight, height, and sprites.
-Great for learning how to use APIs with React!

----

 ## 🚀 Features